I want to get married

 Marriage abroad

-If a protected person gets married abroad, their must contact the French embassy or consulate in the country where their wishes to marry, in accordance with the stipulations of Article 63 of the French Civil Code.
+If the marriage is celebrated abroad, the protected person must contact the French embassy or consulate in the country where they wish to marry, in accordance with the requirements set out in Article 63 of the Civil Code on marriage and the documents to be provided.

 • the certificate of legal capacity to contract marriage (a document issued by the French embassy or consulate in the country where the marriage took place) or the banns publication certificate,